neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 When it is equivalent to put the `metadata.yaml` file at one of multiple folder levels, we recommend placing the file at the highest possible level.

-For example, above the ephys information for `sub-001/ses-001/metadata.yaml` is placed in the session folder, rather than the equally valid ephys folder `sub-001/ses-001/ephys/metadata.yaml`.
+In the above example, the ephys information for `sub-001/ses-001/metadata.yaml` is placed in the session folder, rather than the equally valid ephys folder `sub-001/ses-001/ephys/metadata.yaml`.
 :::